eProsima/Fast-DDS/examples/cpp/topic_instances/README.md

 Regardless of which application is run first, since the publisher will not start sending data until a subscriber is discovered, the expected output both for publishers and subscribers is a first displayed message acknowledging the match, followed by the amount of samples sent or received until Ctrl+C is pressed.

-In this example, five different messages are sent per sample, each one associated to different keys (colors).
+In this example, four different messages are sent per sample, each one associated to different keys (colors).

 ### Topic instances publisher